 How to Submit/Deadline

-- Submit through Harlequin.Submittable.com after Jan.
-1, 2023 and upload your submission to the “Romance Includes You Mentorship” inbox.
+- Writers were invited to submit through Harlequin.Submittable.com after Jan.
+1, 2023 and upload their submission to the “Romance Includes You Mentorship” inbox.

 Eligible entries will be reviewed by a judging panel that includes Harlequin editors and representatives with broad experience editing, publishing and marketing multicultural, interracial and LGBTQ+ romance fiction.